PaskiDev/dotfiles/README.md

 root@archiso ~ # nano /etc/sudoers
 ```

-And we check for a line that is commented:
+And we check for a line that is commented, then remove the "#":
 ```console
 %wheel ALL=(ALL:ALL) ALL
 ```